BlackChaplin/Apex-AimAssist-NoRecoil-2023/README.md

-# Apex-AimAssist-NoRecoil-2022
+# Apex-AimAssist-NoRecoil-2023

 (Apparently AutoHotKey is detected and will lead to ban)

-(This project is based on another project from github.com/mgsweet)
+(This project is based on another project from github.com/mgsweet and github.com/PetrosPastor)

 An AutoHotKey script minimize recoil with auto weapon detection for Apex Legends and new golden scope and blood hound ultimate aim assist.